petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 **TDE and AE Key Rotation**

-Key rotation cannot be accomplished via Azure Portal - can be accomplished using script in either TSQL, Azure Powershell, and Azure CLI.
+Key rotation cannot be accomplished via Azure Portal - can be accomplished using script in either T-SQL, Azure Powershell, and Azure CLI.
 The process for this is relatively simple but is beyond the scope of this exercise.
 Prior to implementing a BYOK solution, operator teams should be sure to read the documentation and understand the process on this topic prior to implementation.

 For Contoso, it is important to keep in mind that AE and TDE keys are intrinsic to HADR and backup/restore operations as well so old keys should be archived using AKV versioning to ensure proper access to backups.